UPES Integrated LLB Admissions 2026

-The Consortium of National Law Universities will prescribe the CLAT english syllabus 2026 on the official website - consortiumofnlus.ac.in.
-The CLAT 2026 english syllabus tests the candidate’s proficiency in the english language and ability to read and comprehend complex pieces of text.
-The syllabus for CLAT english language carries 20% weight in the CLAT syllabus 2026.
-Read on to get all the details of the CLAT english syllabus 2026 including important topics, preparation tips, and more.
+The Consortium of National Law Universities prescribes the CLAT English syllabus 2026 on the official website - consortiumofnlus.ac.in.
+The CLAT 2026 English syllabus tests the candidate’s proficiency in the English language and ability to read and comprehend complex pieces of text.
+In the English section, candidates will be presented with passages of about 450 words each.
+These passages will be drawn from contemporary or historically significant fiction and non-fiction works, written at a level that a Class 12 student can read within 5 to 7 minutes.
+The syllabus for CLAT English language carries 20% weightage in the CLAT syllabus 2026.
+Read on to get all the details of the CLAT English syllabus 2026, including important topics, preparation tips, and more.

 This Story also Contains

-The Consortium will conduct CLAT 2026 in the first week of December 2025, in offline mode.
-Candidates appearing for the exam must carefully go through the CLAT 2026 english syllabus as the CLAT english subject is useful for other sections of the Common Law Admission Test which is a very reading-intensive exam.
+The Consortium will conduct CLAT 2026 on December 7, 2025, in offline mode.
+Candidates appearing for the exam must carefully go through the CLAT 2026 English syllabus as the CLAT English subject is useful for other sections of the Common Law Admission Test, which is a very reading-intensive exam.

 Particulars | Detail |